Accessibility settings

 We have identified properties we think are eligible and have automatically awarded the relief.

 There is no application form for this relief.
-To apply, please contact us on businessrates@tewkesbury.gov.uk providing your business rates account number and property address.
+To apply, please contact us on businessrates@tewkesbury.gov.uk providing your Business Rates account number and property address.